We want all of our visitors to have an amazing day at Chester Zoo. We’re working hard to be as accessible as possible.

 - Accessible toilet facilities are available across the zoo site, including a changing places facility inside the Jubilee toilets.
 Find our accessible toilet & changing places facilities on our map

 - A wheelchair lift is available at the Realm of the Red Ape.

-- Access on the Lazy River Boat Trip and Monorail (we’re sorry but electric scooters are not allowed)
+- Access on the Lazy River Boat Trip (we’re sorry but electric scooters are not allowed)

 - Elephant Bridge and Wooden Bats Bridge have a steep gradient so ask if you need assistance in these areas.

 - Registered Assistance Dogs are welcome but please contact us in advance for more information.
 We can provide a map with an assistance dog – friendly route.

 - Many animal habitats have multiple viewing points so let us know if you need advice about the best places to view our amazing animals.